AmeliaSava/AudioApp/README.md

 # AudioApp
-A simple audio app project to learn c++ and experiment with audio programming
+A simple audio app project to learn c++ and experiment with audio programming.

+Will grow with more and more feature as I learn.